newball/git-notation/git-notation.md

 - ~ (squiggly symbol): the (squiggly) symbol indicates a change.
 Think of this as a combination of + and -.
 Often, in the development process, there are changes to code that isn’t merely an addition or a removal, it’s a new way of thinking or processing data.
 This is really important when a function or feature has been depreciated.
 This notation should be used when indicating these changes and depreciations.
 - !
 (Exclamation mark): the exclamation mark indicates a fix to a bug/issue or comment.
 This is different than the change, as it points directly to an issue or comment that has been raised in the development process.
 Think of this as a way of directly responding to things that arise in the development process.
 - \* (star symbol): the star symbol indicates a comment.
 Use this to comment in a project what ever one feels is relevant.
 Some of these comments can be as simple as indicating the first commit or a notation that's important to the project development.

+## Changelog
+- 3/16/17: Version 0.8: Initial Beta version of Git Notation solidified, and posted to GitHub
+- 3/1/17: Versions 0.1 - 0.7: Initial version of Git Notation outlined, explained and drawn up.